 Since 1997, my interest in the health benefits derived through singing, music and movement, particularly amongst elderly audiences has continued to grow.

-Between 2012 and 2015, I gained additional experience in the Care industry, working as an Activity Coordinator, a position which I loved.
+Between 2012 and 2015, I gained additional experience in the care industry, working as an Activity Coordinator, a position which I loved.
 In November 2013, I was awarded the Care Home Activity Organiser title in the Great Yorkshire and Humberside Care Awards 2013 and was a finalist in the National Care Awards Final in London in 2014.

-There is so much evidence available to demonstrate the many social, physical and mental health benefits which singing and music brings us all, particularly as we get older, and I feel privileged to have witnessed some of them for myself.
+There is so much evidence available to demonstrate the many social, physical and mental health benefits which singing and music brings us all, particularly as we get older, and I feel privileged to have witnessed many of them for myself.